The picl Reference Manual

 Function, chain: Public ordinary functions

-Function, chain-from-iter: Private ordinary functions
+Function, chain-from-iter: Public ordinary functions

 Function, combinations: Public ordinary functions